 What work has been done to date?

-The Learning Sciences Institute Australia began development of the GTPA in 2015.
+The Institute for Learning Sciences & Teacher Education began development of the GTPA in 2015.
 An initial validation of the GTPA against the Graduate Teacher Standards was undertaken by the Queensland College of Teachers in 2016.
 The Trial of the GTPA occurred in 2017.
 A second validation of the GTPA against the Standards occurred as part of the much larger validation of the instrument in the Trial.
 A suite of web resources was developed to support consistent communication and implementation.

 Who is involved?

-Led by the Learning Sciences Institute Australia, a collective of HEIs and expert teacher educators will undertake the 2018 GTPA implementation in a range of ITE courses across the country.
+Led by the Institute for Learning Sciences & Teacher Education, a collective of HEIs and expert teacher educators will undertake the 2018 GTPA implementation in a range of ITE courses across the country.
 Throughout the year, consultations will also occur with teachers and school leaders, regulatory authorities, teacher unions, employing authorities, and national principal associations.

 What opportunities does the GTPA provide?

 Through a focus on fidelity of implementation and the application of standards, including in moderation, HEIs will undertake a parallel program of research, generating data to show graduate competence measured against required standards.

 In 2018, the GTPA collective will generate new knowledge about the application of standards, judgement, and moderation to inform practice, policy and research.